fabregithub/lcmrl4jecs/README.md

 Input File for LCMRL Data
 -------------------------

-The input file is a Microsoft Excel comma separated values (.csv) file containing the results of the LRB and LFB samples for a partial or completed LCMRL procedure.
+The input file is a .csv file containing the results of the LRB and LFB samples for a partial or completed LCMRL procedure.
 These data must be arranged in a specific format within the .csv file that is compatible with the LCMRL programme.

 Laboratory Fortified Blank (LFB)
 --------------------------------